 |Osprey Farpoint 65 L 27.5″ Wheeled Backpack Luggage||“Amazing bag, traveled eight flights in the USA and Europe and never had to check my bags.
 Super easy to get around on cobblestone streets, curbs, boat ramps, and huge crowded airports, all thanks to the wheels.”||Check Price|

 |Osprey Fairview 65 Wheeled Luggage||“I’ve owned a lot of Osprey bags and have always been a big fan.
 This bag is perfect for traveling.
 Not too big, but not too small.
 It’s also very lightweight without compromising the quality.”||Check Price|

 |Osprey Transporter 22” Hybrid Carry On Luggage||“Perfect carryon bag.
 The case is very light, yet stable, and easy to load in overhead bins, even in smaller regional jets.
 It’s very easy to maneuver in airplane aisles, and crowded airports, especially when dashing for a connecting flight, and sturdy enough to serve as a footstool during long lay-overs.”||Check Price|

 A super practical addition to your new suitcase is a luggage tag!
 TFG readers have been raving about luggage tags, and highly recommend them for every trip.

 Luggage tags are handy little trackers that you attach to your belongings and then track through an app on your phone.
-The most popular option in the TFG community is Apple Airtags, which hook up to the Find My iPhone app so you can see where your item is in real time.
-Readers say they’ve been lifesavers for finding lost luggage in an airport!
+The most popular option in the TFG community is Apple Airtags, which hooks up to the Find My iPhone app so you can see where your item is in real time.
+Readers say they’ve been lifesavers in finding lost luggage in an airport!

 What kind of bag is your favorite?
 Are you a die-hard suitcase or rolling bag fan?
 Or do you only bring a backpack for Europe?